TesterTech/Sync-Kiwi-Gitlab-issues/README.md

 # Sync-Kiwi-Gitlab-issues
 Code for the YouTube video https://youtu.be/DjnyrirGTng

+## Prerequisites
-# Step 1 - make sure you have Docker installed
+- Make sure you have Docker installed
-I'm using actual Docker-ce for this video, not Podman see this guide for RHEL https://docs.docker.com/engine/install/rhel/ Reason I'm also using RHEL is for compatibility reasons, when creating a video for demo want to have not too much issues for the installation.
+I'm using actual Docker-ce for this video, not Podman see this guide for RHEL https://docs.docker.com/engine/install/rhel/ Reason I'm also using RHEL and Docker is for compatibility reasons, when creating a video for demo want to have not too much issues for the installation so I can really focus on the subject matter.

 ## KIWI TCMS
 - Install Kiwi through script kiwi.sh ```sudo ./kiwi.sh```